Wallis Annenberg Center for the Performing Arts

 The Goldsmith is well suited for musicals, dramatic theater, dance, music – classical and popular, chamber opera, professional children’s theater, lectures, meetings and more.
 A special acoustically isolated “quiet room” has been designed at the rear of the theater to accommodate people with special needs.

 Lovelace Studio Theater

 The 150-seat Lovelace Studio Theater provides a flexible performance stage for public performances, children’s programming and is the heart of the theater school for young people.
 The space is designed with stadium seating that can retract to bring the size of the room to 4,000 square feet of performance space.
 It perfectly suits new work, small productions, black box, cabaret, workshops, student performances, rehearsals and special events.
 Adjoining the Studio Theater are classrooms, allowing local youth to express themselves creatively through the arts.

 Behind the Scenes

-The central Wardrobe Shop is an essential behind-the-scenes component to all productions at the Annenberg.
+The central Wardrobe Shop is an essential behind-the-scenes component to all productions at The Wallis.
 Adjoining the shop is a Props Room, where skilled craftsmen work to create, build and repair props.
 This means that wardrobe makes on-site original costumes and props, while other specialists tailor, repair and provide production assistance.
 The Wardrobe Shop and Props Room also assists students and faculty with learning theatre crafts.